-Christine Compton, Secretary
+Christine Compton, Vice Chair and Secretary

 Christine Compton has served as the Director of Government Relations for the Irvine Ranch Water District in Orange County since 2013.
 She has also served as the Deputy Chief of Staff and Policy Advisor and legislative aid for Orange County Supervisor Bill Campbell and the legislative aide for Assemblyman Bill Campbell.
 Christine has a law degree from Loyola Marymount and a business degree from the University of Southern California.

 Trained in civil engineering and economics, Matt has worked with clean technology and sustainable environmental practices throughout the United States, South America, Asia, and Africa.
 Matt’s expertise focuses on zero- and near-zero-emission, on- and off-road equipment demonstration and community-scale renewable energy generation, including micro-grids, solar, wind, hydropower, and organics waste management.
 In his work, he focuses on a complete life-cycle approach to clean technology solutions that results in sound economic, environmental, and equitable projects that shift energy production and utilization toward a sustainable future.
 Matt has a B.S. and M.S. in Civil & Environmental Engineering from Stanford University.